-- Rocky decided to pretend to turn yellow as a favor to Jerry.
+- Rocky pretended to turn yellow as a favor to Jerry.

 - God inspired Rocky to do the right thing.

-With or without divine intervention, we can’t be sure what happened.
-But actually, we can.
+Assume there has been no divine intervention, leaving us with only the first two possibilities.
+But then, we can clearly eliminate the first.
 This is James Cagney we’re talking about.
 We know his screen persona.
 He never turned yellow in a movie in his life.
-Therefore, while the kids in the movie may have bought the pious lie that Jerry told them, we in the audience know that Rocky not only had the courage to face death, he was so noble that he feigned cowardice to help out a pal.
+Furthermore, the last time we see Rocky’s face, he looks tough and fearless.
+In the scene immediately following, where Rocky supposedly turns yellow, we see only Rocky’s shadow, not Rocky himself.
+(We do see his hands, trying to hold on to a radiator, but not his face.)
+This use of shadows indicates that what we are seeing is not real, but an illusion, much like the shadows on the wall in Plato’s allegory of the cave.
+Therefore, while the kids in the movie may have bought the noble lie that Jerry told them, we in the audience know that Rocky not only had the courage to face death, but also that he feigned cowardice to help out a pal.

 And therein lies the paradox.
-There were teenagers sitting in the audience when this movie was made, just as there probably were teenagers watching this movie on television years later.
-They saw how the kids in the movie were being duped.
-So, while the Dead End kids may be inspired to go to church and lead good lives, the teenagers watching this movie were being taught not to fall for such malarkey.
-In this way, the audience is allowed to identify with those like Jerry, who tell pious lies, while feeling superior to those like the Dead End kids, that buy into such lies.
+As numerous critics have pointed out, there were teenagers sitting in the audience when this movie was shown in theaters.
+They saw how the kids in the movie were being fooled.
+So, while the Dead End kids may be inspired to lead good lives, the teenagers watching this movie were being taught not to fall for such malarkey.
+In fact, they were likely to admire Rocky even more for his noble gesture in death.
+In this way, the audience is allowed to identify with those like Jerry, who tell noble lies, while feeling superior to those like the Dead End kids, who buy into such deception.

-In this movie, the purpose of the pious lie was to keep others from admiring a man who was as brave as he was tough, to keep them others from thinking of him as a hero because he was a criminal.
-There are a couple of other movies in which the purpose of the lie is to encourage others to admire someone as a hero even though he was unworthy of such esteem.
+In this movie, the purpose of the noble lie was to keep others in the movie from admiring a criminal who was as brave as he was tough, to keep them from thinking of him as a hero.
+There are a couple of other movies, however, in which the purpose of the lie is just the opposite, to encourage others to admire someone as a hero, even though it means concealing the fact that he was unworthy of such esteem.

-One such movie is Fort Apache (1948).
+One of those movies that encourage belief in heroes is Fort Apache.
 As the movie opens, we see that Colonel Thursday (Henry Fonda) is an insufferable snob.
 He is contemptuous of the fact that he is being sent to the title fort to be its commanding officer by a war department that not only is ungrateful for all that he had done during the Civil War, but also fails to appreciate that he was clearly meant for better things.
 He even prefers Europe to this new assignment.

 Thursday seethes with frustration knowing that Sergeant O’Rourke has received the glory that Thursday so desperately wants and thinks he deserves.
 And when he discovers that his daughter Philadelphia (Shirley Temple) has been socializing with Lieutenant O’Rourke and his family, he is aghast.
 When she accepts the lieutenant’s proposal of marriage, Thursday refuses to give his consent, saying that she will be sent back East.